 - How can we improve upon our strengths/weaknesses to better meet our goals?

-Work as a team with your department to get answers to these questions and to create a strategy for success in 2020.
+Work as a team with your department to answer these questions and create a strategy for success in 2021.

 6. Hyper-Personalize Your Leadership Strategies

 A one-size-fits-all strategy for leadership is not an effective way to motivate and engage employees.
 Utilize performance reviews and surveys to gather information on what leadership methods work best for motivating your employees.
 Now that companies are managing such a diverse pool of human capital, it is imperative that hyper-personalization is implemented into HR services in order to retain skilled employees.
 It is important to practice flexibility and continual learning at all levels of leadership in your company; as your business evolves throughout the year, you should be evolving your leadership methods as well.The New Year is coming up quick!
 Jumpstart your #HRDepartment with these 10 tips from @ClearCompany.
 Find out more here:

 Spend the last few weeks of 2020, touching on the roadblocks your department may have faced in the hiring process.
 Focus on the data and facts surrounding the decisions made in the past year.
 Ask yourself: